 Currently in his 13th season as Principal Cello with the Palm Beach Opera Orchestra, the Boca Raton Symphonia, the newly formed Kravis Center Pops with Michael Feinstein, and as Assistant Principal with the Atlantic Classical Orchestra.
 He maintains an active schedule performing as a Guest Musician with the Charleston Symphony Orchestra in South Carolina and on the substitute rosters of the Naples Philharmonic Orchestra and Southwest Florida Symphony.
 Chris has performed with the Akron Symphony, the Des Moines Metro Opera, the Florida Philharmonic Orchestra, Palm Beach Symphony, Florida Grand Opera, and in local stops of Broadway touring productions including The Lion King, The Producers, Beauty and the Beast, Showboat, and more.

 Chris plays a cello made by Nicklaus Simoutre, Mirecourt, France 1829.
-The cello was restored in 1999 by luthier William Fleischer, Miami, and is currently strung with Larsen Soloist Medium A & D strings and Larsen Magnacore G & C strings.
+The cello was restored in 1999 by luthier William Fleischer, Miami, and is currently strung with a full set of Pirastro Perpetual Soloist Strings, for which Chris was a development tester.

 Chris' 5-string electric cello was custom built to the same physical dimensions as his acoustic cello by Eric Jensen of Jensen Musical Instruments, Seattle, Washington.
 It is made of cocobolo and ebony and is fitted with a Series 2000 Roland GK compatible polyphonic pickup.